Disha9248/Excel_Projects/Sales Dashboard/Readme.md

 - **Cost Price** - Purchase cost of the item
 - **Selling Price** - Price at which the item was sold
 <br><br>

+## Business Problems

+The company wants to enhance its sales performance and operational efficiency by addressing key challenges, including:

+- Identifying which regions generate the highest and lowest sales and optimizing marketing and distribution strategies accordingly.
+- Understanding the top customers' impact on revenue to create targeted retention and engagement strategies.
+- Evaluating delivery personnel sales performance to improve efficiency and reward high performers.
+- Analyzing monthly sales trends to identify peak and low-performing periods for better inventory and marketing decisions.<br><br>

 ## Dashboard Features